modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

 If not all known flaws are corrected before the planned release candidate then the release schedule should be updated.
 In exceptional cases, it may be necessary to plan to release a version with a known flaw (in case correcting that flaw turns out to be too complicated).

-## Maintenance of released versions.
+## Maintenance of released versions

 After a version is released development will continue on the next version (possibly not yet named).
 The issue tracking system will include a list of found issues – and MAP-Lang may decide to release a maintenance version to correct these in the previous version; according to the same procedure – except that the beta release should be absent (as no features should be added).